 Cheating/plagiarism will not be tolerated.
 Students suspected of violating the University of Pittsburgh Policy on Academic Integrity, noted below, will be required to participate in the outlined procedural process as initiated by the instructor.
+Any student caught cheating (includes any form of academic dishonesty such as copying answers, taking quizzes/exams with another students, plagiarism, etc.) will result in an automatic "F" in this course.
+Additionally, the student will be reported to the appropriate university officials, and it will go on file in the student's academic record.
+The academic integrity form must be signed prior to taking this course and can be found on the course web page under the Academic Integrity Tab.
 The answer to the extra credit question on exam one is Pontzer at Duke University.
 A minimum sanction of a zero score for the quiz, exam or paper will be imposed.
 (For the full Academic Integrity policy, go to www.provost.pitt.edu/info/ai1.html.)